realJohnDoe/org-sim/memory-bank/systemPatterns.md

 ## Critical Implementation Paths
 - **Initialization**: Declaratively define initial state by composing functions to generate organizational graphs (traditional/agile), agent capability vectors as supply trees, demand model trees, and initial goals as immutable data structures.
 - **Simulation Step**: Each step is a pure function transforming the current state into a new state by mapping over agents for decisions (request context, share context, act), updating positions based on actions, checking goal conditions, and applying changes if triggered, all without side effects.
 - **Visualization Update**: Declaratively map current state to visual representations after each step or on user input, ensuring UI reflects data directly through React and D3.js bindings.
+Enhanced with dynamic zoom calculations based on node bounding boxes to ensure all elements are visible, and corrected edge rendering using direct simulation references for accurate positioning.
 - **Performance Metrics**: Compute metrics as pure reductions over state history, extracting data like time to goal, action counts (including context requests, shares, and product submissions), delegation frequency, and rejection rates for comparing traditional vs. agile setups under varied conditions.